ReproNim/reproman/CONTRIBUTING.md

-Alternatively, or complimentary to that, you can use `tox` -- there is a `tox.ini` file which sets up a few virtual environments for testing locally, which you can later reuse like any other regular virtualenv for troubleshooting.
+Alternatively, or complimentary to that, you can use `tox` -- there is a `tox.ini` file which sets up a few virtual environments for testing locally, which you can later reuse like any other regular venv for troubleshooting.
 Additionally, [tools/testing/test_README_in_docker](tools/testing/test_README_in_docker) script can be used to establish a clean docker environment (based on any NeuroDebian-supported release of Debian or Ubuntu) with all dependencies listed in README.md pre-installed.